Summary:

 Step 1:

 Choose an object (A) in your environment.
-EG: The wall of your room.
+EG: A tree.

 Step 2: